 You might be intrigued by the raw food diet.
-After all, people who support it believe that cooking food destroys nutrients, so by eating food raw, you’re maximizing the health benefits.
+After all, people who support it believe that cooking food destroys nutrients, so by eating raw foods, you’re maximizing the health benefits.
 It sounds compelling—what could be healthier than food that’s as close to nature as possible?
 But before you sell your Instant Pot and air fryer on eBay, here are a few things you should know about the raw food diet.

 1. “Raw” can mean “warm”